Audi Key Replacement – All The Information You Need about Audi Car Keys, Remotes, Fobs, Push to Start, Ignition Problems & More.

 The type of key you had and the year the car was manufactured are probably the most important factors as they dictate whether you need a chip, intelligent fob, “push to start”, remote, or a regular “non-transponder” key.
 Keys for late model cars have better security features and so you can expect to pay more than $350 for a replacement key.

 In addition, it depends on where you get a key replacement.
 The dealer, automotive locksmith or get it online.
-As mentioned above, most chances the dealer would be your best and only choice as most locksmiths do not program these type of keys.
+Click here to get a more detailed explanation.
+As mentioned above, most chances the dealer would be your best and only choice as most locksmiths do not program these types of keys.

 Finally, if your Audi ignition cylinder has been changed in the past (quite often the case with older cars), this probably means that the code for the key may no longer be valid, so you will either have to get a new key cut manually by a locksmith or change the ignition once again so the dealer can’t be of help.